nitimis/botwork/README.md

 1. An efficient, fast, single-binary tool.
 2. An even more simpler syntax than RobotFramework.
 3. Extendible with Rust, Python (via PyO3), JavaScript (via neon), etc
-4. Proper language defnition with PEG grammar
+4. Proper language defnition with PEG parser.
+5. LSP & TreeSitter Support.
 5. Most of all, to have fun building something that might be useful for others.

+# What does "Odu Raja" mean?

+It is a statement from the Tamil language. `Odu` means `Run`.
+While the literal meaning `Raja` is `King`, people often use it to affectionately refer someone as `Dude` or `Buddy`.
+So `Odu Raja` means `Dude, Run!` or `Buddy, Run!` (Imagine encouraging your beloved friend to run a race).